-Changes that are related [848-20-15-5] Changes that are generally unrelated [848-20-15-6] - Changing the reference rate index: - Changing the notional amount. e.g. a change from LIBOR to - Changing the maturity date. another interest rate index. - Adding or changing a spread adjustment - e.g.: Changing from a referenced interest rate index to a stated fixed rate.
-See Questions 3.2.40 and 3.2.50. adding or adjusting a spread to - Changing the loan structure: the interest rate index - amending the fixed rate for an interest rate swap e.g. changing a term loan to a revolver loan. paying or receiving a cash settlement for any difference intended to compensate for the difference in reference rates.
-Adding an interest rate floor or cap that is in-the-money based on the spot rate at the time of the contract amendment.
-See Question 3.2.120.
-See Question 3.2.100.
-Adding an underlying or variable unrelated to the reference rate - Changing: index: reset period reset dates e.g. adding payments indexed to the price of gold. day-count conventions business-day conventions payment dates payment frequency repricing calculation (e.g. a change from a forward-looking term rate to an overnight rate, a compounded overnight rate in Granting a concession to a debtor experiencing financial difficulty.
-See chapter 4 of KPMG Handbook, Debt and equity financing, and chapter 11 of KPMG Handbook, Credit impairment, for guidance on troubled debt restructurings. arrears). - Changing the strike price of an existing interest rate option (including an embedded interest rate option).
-Adding or removing a prepayment or conversion option, except for adding a prepayment option for which exercise is contingent upon the replacement reference interest rate index not being determinable in Adding an interest rate floor or cap that is out-of-the-money based on accordance with the terms of the agreement. the spot rate at the time of the contract amendment.
-See Question 3.2.120.
-Adding or removing a feature that is intended to provide leverage.
-Adding a prepayment option for which exercise is contingent on the replacement reference interest rate Changing the counterparty except certain derivative novations.
-See Question 3.2.100. index not being determinable under the terms of the agreement.
-Changing the priority or seniority of an obligation in the event of a default or a liquidation event.
-Adding or changing contractual fallback terms that are consistent with fallback terms developed by: Adding or terminating a right to use one or more underlying assets in a lease contract. a regulator; or
+Changes that are generally unrelated [848-20-15-6]

+- Changing the notional amount. - Changing the maturity date. - Changing from a referenced interest rate index to a stated fixed rate.
+See Questions 3.2.40 and 3.2.50. - Changing the loan structure: - e.g. changing a term loan to a revolver loan. - Adding an interest rate floor or cap that is in-the-money based on the spot rate at the time of the contract amendment.
+See Question 3.2.120. - Adding an underlying or variable unrelated to the reference rate index: - e.g. adding payments indexed to the price of gold. - Granting a concession to a debtor experiencing financial difficulty.
+See chapter 4 of KPMG Handbook, Debt and equity financing, and chapter 11 of KPMG Handbook, Credit impairment, for guidance on troubled debt restructurings. - Adding or removing a prepayment or conversion option, except for adding a prepayment option for which exercise is contingent upon the replacement reference interest rate index not being determinable in accordance with the terms of the agreement. - Adding or removing a feature that is intended to provide leverage. - Changing the counterparty except certain derivative novations.
+See Question 3.2.100. - Changing the priority or seniority of an obligation in the event of a default or a liquidation event. - Adding or terminating a right to use one or more underlying assets in a lease contract.